gradle/gradle/design-docs/testing-toolkit.md

     * If a daemon process already exists, determine if it is a daemon process dedicated for test execution.
 Reuse it if possible.
 Otherwise, create a new one.
     * A daemon process dedicated for test execution only use its dedicated JVM parameters.
 Any configuration found under `~/.gradle` is not taken into account.
     * Daemons are stopped at the end of the test.
+* Two gradle runners sharing the same working space can be run at the same time
+    * No daemons are left behind.
+* Runner fails early if working space dir cannot be created or written to
+* Executing a build with a `-g` option does not affect daemon mechanics (i.e. daemon base dir is not under `-g`)

 ### Open issues

 * Looking at `DefaultGradleConnector#close()` it seems like it was introduced with Gradle 2.2.
 Later stories will allow executing a build with an older version.

-We'll support that scenario when we the corresponding story.
+We'll support that scenario when we get to the corresponding story.

 ## Story: IDE user debugs test build